microclimate-dev2ops/microclimate-dev2ops.github.io/docPages/installicp.md

 [Dynamic Provisioning](https://www.ibm.com/support/knowledgecenter/SSBS6K_2.1.0.1/installing/storage_class_all.html)

-For testing purposes, on an ICP cluster with a single worker node, you can use the HostPath storage type to provide persistent storage, see
+For testing purposes, on an IBM Cloud Private cluster with a single worker node, you can use the HostPath storage type to provide persistent storage, see
 [Setting up persistent storage for Microclimate](./persistent)

 #### Install Microclimate

 `helm install --name microclimate stable/ibm-microclimate`

-This command deploys Microclimate into ICP with default options.
+This command deploys Microclimate into IBM Cloud Private with default options.
 The [configuration](#configuration) section lists the options that can be configured during the  installation.

 ## Verifying the Chart
 When the helm install has completed successfully, enter the commands provided at the end of the installation to open your Microclimate instance.

 ## Uninstalling the Chart

-To uninstall Microclimate from ICP:
+To uninstall Microclimate from IBM Cloud Private:

 ```bash
 $ helm delete microclimate --purge